ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_app_editor/using_app_editor.md

 ### Installing Python Packages

-Python packages can be installed to the App and the installed python packages are only valid for scripts in the same App.
+Python packages can be installed into an App.
+The installed Python packages are only available to scripts in this specific App.
 This concept is like in [Conda](https://docs.conda.io/en/latest/) or [VirtualEnv](https://virtualenv.pypa.io/en/latest/).
 If you click RMB on the 'scripts' folder or 'modules' folder and select ► Install Python Packages..., the dialog for the installation is shown.

 * From network
     The package list from network must be separated with a comma.
 To install the packages of a specific version, write the version after “==”, e.g. `numpy==1.22.0`